PolitoInc/Yara-Scanner/README.md

 ## Yara-Scanner

 ### Introduction
 Yara-Scanner is a Python-based extension that integrates a Yara scanner into Burp Suite.
 Yara-Scanner allows you perform on-demand Yara scans of websites within the Burp interface, based on custom Yara rules that you write or obtain.
 Example use cases include scanning spidered sites for obfuscated Javascript or any other specific string patterns of interest present in any part of a request or response.
-It has been tested with Yara 3.4 32-bit and 64-bit in Burp Suite Free and Pro versions 1.6.3x on Windows 7 and 10, and Kali 2.0.
+It has been tested with Yara 3.4 in Burp Suite Free and Pro versions 1.6.3x on Windows 7 and 10, and Kali 2.0.

 ### Prerequisite: Jython
 If you have not already added a Jython standalone JAR file to Burp: